Windows Autopilot networking requirements

 Smart card and certificate based authentication isn't supported during OOBE.
 For more information, see Smartcards and certificate-based authentication.

-For additional details about each of these services and their specific requirements, review the following details:
+For additional details about each of these services and their specific requirements, review these details.

 If Windows Update is inaccessible, the Autopilot process will still continue but critical updates won't be available.